rail5/walden/CONTRIBUTING.md

 - **Preserve invariants.**
   - A lot of this code is ABI-sensitive (assembly -- C++ struct layout, linker script expectations, boot protocol).
 Make those invariants visible and hard to accidentally break.
 - **Keep changes minimal and focused.**
-  - Don’t refactor unrelated code in the same change.
+  - Don't refactor unrelated code in the same change.
 - **Do not litter.**
   - While you're making a change, you may (for example) start going down one road and then change course.
   - When you change course, you shouldn't leave the old junk lying around.
 At that point, revert and then move forward with a clean slate.